 AI in Education: A Powerful Tool, But Not a Replacement for Learning

-But there is a growing concern among educators, psychologists, and learning experts: if AI becomes a substitute for thinking rather than a support for it, we risk raising students who can access knowledge — but cannot develop it.
+But there is a growing concern among educators, psychologists, and learning experts that if AI becomes a substitute for thinking rather than a support for it, we risk raising students who can access knowledge but are unable to develop it.

-At the elementary and secondary levels, where brains are still actively forming their core cognitive abilities, education must remain primarily analog.
-Not anti-technology — but deliberately human.
+At the elementary and secondary levels where brains are still actively forming their core cognitive abilities, education should remain primarily analog.
+Not neccessarily anti-technology but deliberately human.

-Core learning functions — comprehension, retention, note-taking, critical thinking, independent problem-solving, research, and memory-building — have quietly eroded.
+Core learning functions such as comprehension, retention, note-taking, critical thinking, and memory-building have quietly eroded.
 Students don’t read as deeply, don’t plan as intentionally, don’t write or outline by hand, and rarely research beyond the first page of Google.

-At the elementary and high school levels, the purpose of education is not just to complete assignments — it is to develop the mind.
+At the elementary and high school levels, the purpose of education is not just to complete assignments but it is to develop the mind.

 Handwriting notes activates memory pathways in ways typing does not.